 Maintain units in the field

 Another thing you’ll want to be spending resources on is unit maintenance.
-Inevitably, your companies will come under fire from German pillboxes and anti-tank guns placed on the map, and take damage from attacks by German companies.
-Fortunately, each unit can heal itself at will – provided you have some resources on hand.
-Make frequent use of this ability: infantry companies can be healed, and mechanised companies repaired, simply by clicking the appropriate button in the bottom-right panel and selecting the unit on the map.
-Don’t risk sending a damaged unit into unexplored territory without doing this – some unseen machine guns could be enough to wipe the unit off the map, which means losing all of its experience and unlocks.
+Inevitably, your companies will come under fire from German pillboxes and anti-tank guns placed on the map and take damage from attacks by German companies.
+Fortunately, each unit can heal itself at will – provided you have some resources.
+Make frequent use of this ability: infantry companies can be healed and mechanised companies repaired simply by clicking the appropriate button in the bottom-right panel and selecting the unit on the map.
+Don’t risk sending a damaged unit into unexplored territory without doing this.
+Some unseen machine guns could be enough to wipe the unit off the map, which means losing all of its experience and unlocks.

 Use those skill points

-You’ll be spending a lot of time fighting real-time battles during the Italy campaign, whether they’re main missions or incidental skirmishes with German companies you encounter.
+You’ll spend a lot of time in real-time battles during the Italy campaign, whether they’re main missions or incidental skirmishes with German companies you encounter.
 While in the latter case, you’ll always have the option to auto-resolve, it’s almost always a better idea to fight it yourself – you stand to gain more skill points that way, and there’s a good chance of winning even against what the computer considers to be a ‘stronger’ opponent.

 Skirmishes in Company of Heroes 3 take several forms, but your first move should almost always be to go out and grab as many resource nodes as possible.
 This accomplishes a couple of things: first, each one will give you resources to use in recruiting a more powerful army, and you’ll be able to see when the enemy moves in to try to take it from you.
 Rush your first few units out to control points right away, and while they’re on the way, begin recruiting more squads.